ramakarl/Flock2/README.md

 ## Flock2: A model for orientation-based social flocking

 This repository holds the source code for the paper:<br>
 Hoetzlein, Rama.
-"Flock2: A model for orientation-based social flocking", Journal of Theoretical Biology, 2024<br>
+[Flock2: A model for orientation-based social flocking](https://www.sciencedirect.com/science/article/pii/S0022519324001644), Journal of Theoretical Biology, 2024<br>

 ### Supplementary Video
 👉 Supplementary video for the paper can be found here: